 Chambers has a rich history of winning awards in our specialist areas as well as individuals being recognised for excellence.
 Most recently, John Hendy QC was awarded the prestigious Lifetime Achievement Award at the UK Chambers Bar Awards 2018.
 Stuart Brittenden was named The Legal 500 UK Employment Junior of the Year 2018.

-Lloyds Med Rep 472 (HC), Queen's Bench Division - John Hendy QC, Mark Sutton QC
+Lloyds Med Rep 472 (HC), Queen's Bench Division - Lord Hendy QC, Mark Sutton QC

 An NHS trust had acted in breach of contract by withdrawing from a process whereby a surgeon was being assessed by the National Clinical Advisory Service.